ajcarrillo/ajcarrillo/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-XiD
+Salvo Software
 - 🌱 I’m currently learning ...
-NestJS
+React/NestJs
 - 👯 I’m looking to collaborate on ...
-NestJS
+React/NestJs
 - 🤔 I’m looking for help with ...
-NestJS
+Vue/Laravel
 - 💬 Ask me about ...
 Laravel, VueJs and a little bit Django
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/ajCarrilloH)
 - ⚡ Fun fact: ...
 I'm a MTB newbie rider